caelcs/quarkus-template/README.md

 - ✅ Use of logging and log levels
 - ✅ Logging Json for PROD
 - ✅ MDC to generate correlation id and passing it to the REST client
-- ❌ Define metrics for the endpoints
 - ✅ Error handling
 - ✅ Dependencies update detection
 - ✅ Use github actions for CI at pull request, main and release branches
 - ✅ Attached native binary to the release on github
 - ✅ Published docker images to DockerHub
+- ✅ Support for OpenId Connect using Keycloak

 In terms of testing: